-That week there was a car crash on Lebanon Mountain that killed four teenagers.
+That week there was a car crash on Lebanon Mountain, four teenagers killed.
 It was a spectacular one involving flattened guardrails, a tree severed halfway up, and a ton of empty beer cans.
 A decapitation was rumored.
 That gave us the idea for our fake car crashes.
 We snuck around town finding empty beer cans and loaded them into the Corvair.
 On my side they were knee deep.
 There was a terrible smell.
 Some of the cans had cigarette butts in them.
 Jerry gave no warning until he would suddenly twist the wheel and say, "Oh... my...
 God," in his deepest voice, meant to sound like slow motion.
 We'd then crash into a tree, just tap it really, and leave our seats in extreme slow motion, throwing up some cans at the same time, hitting the windshield with our heads, arms cocking at odd angles to simulate multiple dislocations and bones shattering within flesh.
 Sometimes we'd arch backwards over the seats like broken, slow-motion pole-vaulters, tumbling into the cans in back.
 Other times I would just cling to the dash in a contorted manner while Jerry hung over the steering wheel by his neck.
 We'd hold our positions for a while in silence, listening to the birds and the imagined sounds of crashing death in our heads and the voices of souls welcoming us to the other side.
 Then we'd sit back, and Jerry would produce his monocle and sigh.

 "Now that you're dead, young man, tell me what you see."

 "I see my mother's face.
 Wherever she is, she's put on weight and her cheeks are pink.
 Her hair is all wet, like she was in the rain."